Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Geometry and notation

+Outside a given mass (energy) distribution, one has to solve the vacuum field equation $R_{\mu\nu} = 0$.
 The Schwarzschild spacetime is the most famous vacuum solution of Einstein's field equation.
-It describes the spacetime geometry outside a spherically symmetric mass distribution and is a member of the Weyl class of spacetimes.
+It describes the spacetime geometry outside a spherically symmetric mass distribution.
 This spacetime possesses a monopole moment only, which gives the total mass of the gravitating source.
-According to Birkhoff's theorem, the Schwarzschild spacetime is the unique solution with these properties, and spherical symmetry implies that the spacetime must be static.
+Birkhoff's theorem states that the Schwarzschild spacetime is the unique solution with these properties and spherical symmetry implies that the spacetime must be static.

 Using spherical coordinates $(x^0,r,\vartheta,\varphi)$ and the metric signature convention $(-,+,+,+)$, the Schwarzschild metric reads

 where the metric function $A(r)$ is given by